7 Vintage Train Rides in the US That Will Take You Where No Cars Can Go

 All of the trips depart from Durango, and round trips to Silverton allow you two hours in the town before returning to Durango.
 The trip takes 3.5 hours each way, giving you plenty of time to relax on the ride.

-You have your pick of car classes on this train — the affordable open-air gondola cars cost $104 and are wonderful as long as you don’t mind the unpredictable mountain weather.
-First and Presidential classes cost up to $220 and come with unlimited non-alcoholic beverages, a pastry, and some small souvenirs from the train.
-You can also choose to take the diesel train which takes the same amount of time but is a little cheaper, with tickets starting from $94.
+You have your pick of car classes on this train — the affordable open-air gondola cars are wonderful as long as you don’t mind the unpredictable mountain weather.
+First and Presidential classes come with unlimited non-alcoholic beverages, a pastry, and some small souvenirs from the train.
+You can also choose to take the diesel train which takes the same amount of time but is a little cheaper.

 The train runs in the summer months (from May to October) but there are special themed winter trains rides, like the magical Polar Express experience that takes passengers on a ride to the North Pole, and the Cascade Canyon Winter Train, a five-hour round-trip that transports visitors through a dreamy snowy landscape.